What is SaaS (Software as a Service) and Why It Matters for Businesses

 SaaS is a multi-tenant architecture, meaning a single instance of the software serves multiple customers (tenants).
 This approach leverages virtualization to optimize resource usage and reduce costs.
 Unlike traditional software models, SaaS operates on a subscription-based pricing model, where users pay a monthly or annual fee to access the software.
 This “pay-as-you-go” model ensures flexibility and affordability, especially for small businesses and startups.

-Key characteristics of SaaS include:
+Key Characteristics of SaaS

 The Rise of SaaS in the Cloud Computing Stack